Videogame: Five Nights at Freddy's

 - Golden Freddy appears to have no eyes in his costume's eye holes.
 Somewhat justified in the sequel, as we learn that Golden Freddy isn't just an animatronic shell, but a wearable costume...

 - Excuse Plot: The owners' ignorance of the killer animatronics and the player character's insistence on continuing to work the job don't make much sense, that's for sure.
 Ridiculous as the plot may be, however, it's ultimately just a setup for some gameplay that was given much more TLC.

 - Foreshadowing: For Five Nights at Freddy's 3.
 Phone Guy's line "I'm gonna try to hold out until someone checks" foreshadows that the animatronic suits actually CAN be worn without instantaneous death and that Phone Guy knew that.
 Evidently, he was hoping that he could use that knowledge to avoid dying when he got stuffed, so that he could eventually get rescued.
 It's even possible he did.
 Possible, but not likely.

 - Four Is Death: There are four animatronics trying to kill you and The Phone Guy gets killed on the fourth night.

 - The Fourth Wall Will Not Protect You: Golden Freddy can crash your whole game if you don't immediately get back on the camera after he appears in the office.

-- From Bad to Worse: The prequel will have more animatronics haunting you and...there's no doors to prevent them from getting to you...and all you can use to protect yourself is an old Freddy Fazbear head.
+- From Bad to Worse: The prequel will have more animatronics haunting you and...there're no doors to prevent them from getting to you...and all you can use to protect yourself is an old Freddy Fazbear head.
 Good luck.
 You're gonna need it.